Portal:Libya

 Lua error in package.lua at line 80: module 'Module:Box-header/colours' not found.

-The Arch of Septimius Severus, Leptis Magna, Libya
+The ancient marketplace of Leptis Magna, Libya.

 Template:/box-header